-Students must register for degree classes prior to the first week of classes, as described in the Registration section, page 101.
+Students must register for degree classes via Populi, in person, by telephone, or by mail prior to the first week of classes.
 Exceptions may be made by approved Petition for Exception to allow registration during the first week and prior to a start of class.
 Students may register for NEI classes at any time once quarterly course information is published.